 Aaron: I definitely agree with Vicente, it’s very difficult to understand that you’re part of this process and you deserve the praise for it.

-Creating is difficult and can be a very heavy weight on mental health.
-Burnout is always close and lurking.
+Creating is difficult and can be a very heavy weight on your mental health.
+Burnout is always lurking.
 It’s important to take rests so we can keep working on full throttle.

 Why did you choose to work with GameMaker?

 Vicente: Probably to no-one’s surprise, I got into it after learning that it was the engine Toby Fox used for making Undertale.

 I remembered using old versions of GameMaker when I was younger, but only really basic stuff with the drag and drop features.
 It ended up being a great choice, since I basically learned how to code using GameMaker.
 It was a very friendly environment for that.

 Aaron: Our programmer Oscar Gacitua is a GameMaker magician.
 I love the entry level that GameMaker has and the depths that it can reach.

 Even if something wasn’t my code, I could easily acclimate to it and help out.